Allaman/werkzeugkasten/README.md

 - `werkzeugkasten` will start the interactive mode where you select your tools you want to install in a menu.

-- `werkzeugkasten -list` will print all available tools.
+- `werkzeugkasten -tools` will print all available tools.

+- `werkzeugkasten -categories` will print all available categories.

+- `werkzeugkasten -category network` will print all available tools in the "network" category.

 - `werkzeugkasten -tool age -tool kustomize` will download age and kustomize.